UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ## Objects

-!!! info What is and object
+!!! info "What is an object?"

     An object is an entity that is defined by being able to save state(Information) and a number of operations(Behavior).

-!!! info **Object Orientation is a Paradigm not a language feature**
+!!! info "Object Orientation is a paradigm, not a language feature"

     - Mariam-webster defines a Paradigm as: philosophical and theoretical framework of a scientific school or discipline within which theories, laws, and generalizations and the experiments performed in support of them are formulated